redshifttt/config/nvim/.config/nvim/README.md

 - When it is done run `:PackerSync` from within neovim.
     - You'll get errors such as "TSUpdate does not exist."
 This is fine as treesitter is not installed yet.
 - You will then see in the bottom-left some downloading and compiling going on.
 That is treesitter installed and downloading the languages I use.
 You can install additional languages with `:TSInstall <language>`.
-- After this is done run `:source $MYVIMRC` and the environment should be set up.
+- After this is done press `F5` to reload the config and the environment should be set up.